DataBiosphere/toil/docs/gettingStarted/quickStart.rst

 cluster (which is running across multiple containers on multiple AWS instances).
 For more information on running Toil workflows on a cluster, see :ref:`runningAWS`.

+Also!
+Remember to use the :ref:`destroyCluster` command when finished to destroy the cluster!
+Otherwise things may not be cleaned up properly.

 #.
 Launch a cluster in AWS using the :ref:`launchCluster` command.
 The arguments ``keyPairName``,
    ``leaderNodeType``, and ``zone`` are required to launch a cluster. ::